 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
-As of June 30, 2017, we had 47,442,639 shares of common stock outstanding.
-Of those shares, approximately 14.4 million, were held by current directors, executive officers and other affiliates, or may otherwise be subject to Rule 144 under the Securities Act of 1933, or the Securities Act
+As of September 30, 2017, we had approximately 47.5 million shares of common stock outstanding.
+Of those shares, approximately 14.4 million were held by current directors, executive officers and other affiliates, or may otherwise be subject to Rule 144 under the Securities Act of 1933, or the Securities Act.

-In addition, as of June 30,2017, approximately 4.1 million shares of common stock that are subject to outstanding options, were eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, and Rule 144 and Rule 701 under the Securities Act.
-In addition, approximately 2.2 million shares that are subject to outstanding warrants are eligible for sale in the public market.
-If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.
+As of September 30, 2017, approximately 0.7 million shares of common stock issuable upon vesting of outstanding restricted stock units and approximately 4.0 million shares of common stock issuable upon exercise of outstanding options were eligible for sale in the public market to the extent permitted by the provisions of the applicable vesting schedules, and Rule 144 and Rule 701 under the Securities Act.
+In addition, as of September 30, 2017, approximately 2.2 million shares of common stock issuable upon exercise of outstanding warrants were eligible for sale in the public market.
+If these additional shares of common stock are issued and sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.

-The holders of approximately 5.6 million shares of our outstanding common stock as of June 30, 2017, are entitled to rights with respect to the registration of their shares under the Securities Act.
+As of September 30, 2017, the holders of approximately 5.6 million shares of our outstanding common stock are entitled to rights with respect to the registration of their shares under the Securities Act.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.